Elgin Marbles: Contemporary reaction

-Claim homage still to thee from every heart?and quoted Haydon and other defenders of their accessibility in her notes.
+and quoted Haydon and other defenders of their accessibility in her notes.

-Goethe thought the British government's decision to buy the marbles would herald, "a new age of great art".
+Johann Wolfgang von Goethe thought the British government's decision to buy the marbles would herald "a new age of great art".
 The marbles went on public display in a temporary room of the British Museum in 1817 and soon broke attendance records for the museum.
 John Keats visited the British Museum in 1817, recording his feelings in the sonnet titled "On Seeing the Elgin Marbles".
 Some lines of his "Ode on a Grecian Urn" are also thought to have been inspired by his visit to the Elgin Marbles.
 William Wordsworth also viewed the marbles and commented favourably on their aesthetics in a letter to Haydon.

 The marbles were later displayed in the specially constructed Elgin Saloon (1832) and became the preferred models for academic training in fine arts.
 Plaster casts of the marbles were in high demand and were distributed to museums, private collectors and heads of state throughout the world.

-The marbles were moved to the Duveen Gallery, named after Joseph Duveen, 1st Baron Duveen, in 1939 where they continued to attract record attendances.
+They were moved to the Duveen Gallery, named after Joseph Duveen, 1st Baron Duveen, in 1939 where they continued to attract record attendances.